mikaelhg/modern-mainstream-web-example/README.md

-If you genuinely can't afford the commercial version of IDEA, get the free community version of IDEA for backend development, and use [VS Code](https://code.visualstudio.com/) for frontend TypeScript development.
+If you genuinely can't afford the commercial version of IDEA, get the free community version of IDEA for backend development, and use [VS Code](https://code.visualstudio.com/) for frontend development.
 It's not quite as good as IDEA, but it will do in a pinch.

 ### How to deploy locally, with `docker-compose`